modular-bitfield/modular-bitfield/docs/bitfield.md

 - The `#[default = ...]` attribute cannot be used on fields that skip setter generation (i.e., fields marked with `#[skip]` or `#[skip(setters)]`).
-- Default values must be valid for the field's type and bit width.
-- Default expressions must be const-evaluable (literals, const variables, enum variants, simple const expressions).
-- Both `new()` and `new_zeroed()` constructors are `const fn` and work in const contexts.

 # Features